westonslayton/Economic-Sanctions-Research/README.md

 # Economic Sanctions

 ## Setup
-1. Clone the repository by copying the SSH link under the copy button.
+1. Clone the repository by clicking on the code button and copying the SSH link.